Project Insights Report

 What We’re Learning

-Workers’ impressions of the sector were positive (76% very/somewhat positive), yet interest in learning more about career opportunities were relatively low.
-The majority (54%) of respondents were unable to identify a job in the agricultural sector besides “farmer.”
-This is concerning, as it points to a general lack of awareness of some of the higher skilled professions that offer competitive pay and benefits.
+Workers’ impressions of the sector were positive (76% very/somewhat positive), yet interest in learning more about career opportunities was relatively low.
+Over half of survey respondents (54%) were unable to identify a job in the agricultural sector besides “farmer.”
+This is concerning, as it points to a general lack of awareness of higher-skilled professions that offer competitive pay and benefits.
+Nearly all Canadians rate financial security (94%) and work-life balance (92%) as important career goals, yet there is an overarching belief that careers in agriculture do not deliver on either front.
+However, Indigenous Peoples and immigrants, particularly newcomers, showed greater interest in agriculture careers and were more willing to consider career changes and relocation for better opportunities.
+This finding points to equity-deserving groups as an important and underleveraged talent pool for the sector.

 Why It Matters